freeCodeCamp/freeCodeCamp/guide/english/nodejs/express/index.md

 ### Routing Methods

 HTTP is a standard protocol for a client and a server to communicate over.
 It provides different methods for a client to make request.
-Each route has at least on hanlder function or a callback.
+Each route has at least one handler function or a callback.
 This callback function determines what will be the response from server for that particular route.
 For example, a route of `app.get()` is used to handle GET requests and in return send simple message as a response.

 ```javascript
 // GET method route